agcdtmr/sturdy-barnacle/dockerize-django-app/README.md

 ## Questions while implementing this task

 - I've installed Python 12, now I have two Python files
-- Why I need to run `python manage.py migrate`
-- Is this state like in terraform?
+- Why I need to run `python manage.py migrate`, is this state like in terraform?